puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

   [Back to top](#microsoft-edge---policies)

   ### AllowSyncXHRInPageDismissal
-  #### Allows a page to perform synchronous XHR requests during page dismissal.
+  #### Allow pages to send synchronous XHR requests during page dismissal
   >Supported Versions: Microsoft Edge on Windows and Mac since version 79 or later

   #### Description
-  This policy allows an admin to specify that a page may send synchronous XHR requests during page dismissal.
+  This policy lets you specify that a page can send synchronous XHR requests during page dismissal.

-When the policy is set to enabled, pages are allowed to send synchronous XHR requests during page dismissal.
+If you enable this policy, pages can send synchronous XHR requests during page dismissal.

-When the policy is set to disabled or not set, pages are not allowed to send synchronous XHR requests during page dismissal.
+If you disable this policy or don't configure this policy, pages aren't allowed to send synchronous XHR requests during page dismissal.

+This policy is temporary and will be removed in a future release.

   #### Supported features:
   - Can be mandatory: Yes